erasmus-without-paper/ewp-specs-api-iias/README.md

 Security
 --------

-For all endpoints of this API, implementers MUST follow the rules described in [EWP Authentication and Security, Version 1][sec-v1] document.
+This version of this API uses [standard EWP Authentication and Security, Version 2][sec-v2].
+Server implementers choose which security methods they support by declaring them in their Manifest API entry.

 Endpoints to be implemented